-NASA Just Revealed Stunning Close-Up Shots Of Jupiter, And They Are Astounding
+Nasa Just Revealed Stunning Close-up Shots of Jupiter, And They Are Astounding

 NASA explained on their website that the bright cloud material is in a higher part of Jupiter’s atmosphere, while darker material is deeper.
 NASA scientists surmise that the bright clouds are probably made up of ammonia or a water/ammonia mixture.
 Both possibilities could also contain a small amount of other unknown chemical compositions, according to the space agency.

 NASA’s Juno spacecraft allows us to virtually ride along with her during the visit to the biggest planet in our solar system.
-And today, the satellite allowed viewers a chance to see, in fine-scale, an interesting structure within Jupiter’s chaotic weather system, which NASA is terming, the “Great White Spot.”
+And today, the satellite allowed us a chance to view in fine-scale an interesting structure within Jupiter’s chaotic weather system, which we are terming, the “Great White Spot.”

 If you look, you can make a out the swirling bright and white oval that is the Great White Spot at the bottom center of the image.
 On the other hand, if you were to look at this feature in a telescope on Earth, the color of the Great White Spot would appear as solely white in hue with no discernible structures.